hugh-maaskant/IoTAS/Docs/03_Protocol_Concerns.md

 The second point can be debated, but this is how I implemented the application protocol.

-Furthermore, the Server needs to be robust and thus tolerate Device disconnects (note it currently his not sending anything, but that should also be robust once it is needed).
+Furthermore, the Server needs to be robust and thus tolerate Device disconnects (note it currently is not sending anything, but that should also be robust once it is needed).

 #### Monitor